SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Experimental results

 \subsection{Mixture synthetic noise}

-We experiment with the sRGB natural images dataset (ImageNet) and grayscale Chinese characters dataset (H\`anZ\`i) with a mixture of multiple noise modalities, following~\cite{n2self,n2same}.
+We experiment with the sRGB natural images dataset (ImageNet) and grayscale Chinese characters dataset (H\`anZ\`i) with a mixture of multiple noise modalities, following~Xie~\etal~\cite{n2same}.
 ImageNet dataset was generated by randomly cropping 60\,000 patches of size $128 \times 128$ from the first 20\,000 images in ILSVRC2012~\cite{deng2009imagenet} validation set that consists of 50\,000 instances.
-We use two sets of 1\,000 images for validation and testing.
+We use 978 images for testing.
 Poisson noise ($\lambda = 30$), additive Gaussian noise ($\sigma = 60$), and Bernoulli noise ($p = 0.2$) were applied to the clean images before the training.

 H\`anZ\`i dataset consists of 78\,174 noisy images with 13\,029 different Chinese characters of size $64 \times 64$.
 Each noisy image is generated by applying Gaussian noise ($\sigma = 0.7$) and Bernoulli noise ($p = 0.5$) to a clean image.
 We select 10\% of images for testing and use the rest for training.